-“Hot water can change the structure of the skin, make it more pliable and loosen up the material in it so it’s more easily flushed out, which can make the pore appear smaller.”
+While washing your face with either warm or cold water is helpful for keeping your pores clear, warmer water has particular advantages.
+“Hot water can change the structure of the skin, make it more pliable and loosen up the material in it so it’s more easily flushed out, which can make the pore appear smaller,” says Dr. Palep.
 Just be sure, however, not to turn the temperature up too hot.
-“Steaming or using water that’s too hot can actually break down the proteins in the skin and make you more susceptible to eczema, breakouts and irritation.”
+As Dr. Palep explains, water that’s too hot can break down proteins in the skin, making it more susceptible to concerns like eczema, breakouts and irritation.

-If you’re thinking about steaming from home, we love the Skin Gym Voda Facial Steamer.
+If you’re thinking about steaming from home (remember, don’t use super hot water!), we love the Skin Gym Voda Facial Steamer.
 It’s gentle and effectively helps get rid of pore-clogging dirt and debris.
 After you steam, though, be sure to replenish the skin.
 For post-steam rejuvenation, we recommend massaging a nourishing moisturizer, like the Kiehl’s Ultra Facial Cream with Squalane, into the skin for an instant dose of hydration.